Harald V: Miscellaneous honours

 Still a prince at the time, Harald visited Mococa in the 1960s, receiving the title "Cidadão Mocoquense" on 28 February 1964.

-Harald V received an honorary degree of Doctor of Civil Law from Oxford University in 2006 (as did his father, King Olav, in 1937, and his grandfather, King Haakon, in 1943).
+Harald V received an honorary degree of Doctor of Civil Law from the University of Oxford in 2006 (as did his father, King Olav, in 1937, and his grandfather, King Haakon, in 1943).
 The King also received honorary doctorates from Heriot-Watt University in Scotland in 1994, the University of Strathclyde in Scotland in 1985, Waseda University in Japan in 2001, and Pacific Lutheran University in Tacoma, Washington, in 2015.
-He is also an honorary fellow at Balliol College, Oxford.
+He was also an honorary fellow at Balliol College, Oxford.